meglwhy/tp/docs/DeveloperGuide.md

   Has a need to manage a significant number of household records and engagement sessions efficiently.

 - **Monitoring Household Conditions:**
-  Has a need to take note of household conditions if there are any areas of concern.
+  Has a need to take note of household conditions when there are areas of concern.

 - **Desktop Preference:**
   Prefers desktop applications over web or mobile solutions for stability and performance.